History of FC Basel (1965–2000): Seventy-eighth, defeated in the play-off

 On 1 November 1969 Basel started in the Swiss Cup in the round of 32 with a 5–1 home win against CS Chênois.
 In the round of 16 played on 29 November Basel had a home match against Bellinzona which was won 2–0.
 In the quarter-final, played on 28 February 1971, Basel had an away tie against Mendrisiostar (after club merger later renamed FC Mendrisio-Stabio).
 However, this was lost 0–2 after extra time.
 Servette won the cup competition at the end of the season.

 In the European Cup Basel were drawn against Spartak Moscow.
-The first leg, which was played on 16 September 1970 away from home, was lost 2–3 with Odermatt and Benthaus scoring for the guests during the last 12 minutes, after they had gone three down with just a quarter of an hour left to play.
+The first leg, played away on 16 September 1970, ended in a 2–3 loss.
+Odermatt and Benthaus scored in the final 12 minutes after Basel had fallen three goals behind with 15 minutes left.
 In the second leg played in the St. Jakob Stadium Basel won 2–1, the goals being scored by Siegenthaler und Walter Balmer.
 Thus the tie ended 4–4 on aggregate.
 Basel won on away goals and advanced to the second round.
 Here they were drawn against Ajax, first away from home, but they suffered a 0–3 defeat.
 The second leg at home also ended with a defeat, 1–2, despite the fact that Odermatt put Basel one up with a penalty after 36 minutes.

 In the 1970 Cup of the Alps Basel were in the Swiss Group together with Lugano, Young Boys and Zürich.

 They played against each of the four Italian teams Fiorentina, Lazio, Sampdoria and Bari.
 Basel won the Swiss group and in the final they faced and beat Fiorentina 3–2.

 Seventy-ninth, fifth championship title

 The club's chairman was Félix Musfeld for the second year in a row.
 Helmut Benthaus was again player-manager, but toward the end of his playing career Benthaus stood on the side line as team manager and he only substituted himself into the game if it was not running as he wanted it.
 In this season Benthaus substituted himself in during just one single game.
 This being the second last home match of the season on 27 May against Luzern.
-Benthaus retired from playing in at the end of the season aged 36.
+Benthaus retired from playing at the end of the season, aged 36.
 He made only minor adjustments to his squad at the beginning of the season, Rolf Blättler joined from Lugano, René Hasler from Zürich and youngster Ottmar Hitzfeld was brought in from FV Lörrach from the lower German league.